What programs do you offer? How do I know which one is right for me?

 What proportion of PhD students receive funding?

 Starting with the 2021 cohort, all PhD students admitted to our program are offered funding for 5 years of study.
-Beginning in Fall 2023, the graduate student stiped is a minimum of $23,000 for each academic year for 5 years of work as a teaching assistant.
+Beginning in Fall 2025, the graduate student stiped is a minimum of $23,690 for each academic year for 5 years of work as a teaching assistant.
+This stipend is in addition to full tuition remission.
 More information about funding can be found on our page about funding.

 Is funding available for students who are not U.S. citizens?